PRESS DIGEST- Canada - June 13

-June 13 The following are the top stories from selected Canadian newspapers.
+June 13 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** The Trudeau government's decision to greenlight a Chinese takeover of a Canadian high-tech firm that sells satellite-communication systems to the American military jeopardizes U.S. national security, a congressional commission warned on Monday and urged the Pentagon to "immediately review" its dealings with Vancouver-based Norsat International Inc . (tgam.ca/2s5QOxJ)